Levi Scofield: Personal life

 Scofield married Elizabeth Clark Wright in 1867.
 Together they had five children: William, Donald, Sherman, Harriet, and Douglas.
 Scofield's four sons all worked at his architectural firm.
 The Scofields were members of First Baptist Church of Greater Cleveland.
-Elizabeth Scofield died in 1914 and was interred at Lake View Cemetery in a mausoleum designed by her husband.
+Elizabeth Scofield died in 1914 and is interred at Lake View Cemetery in a mausoleum designed by her husband.
 Three years later, in 1917, Scofield died at his home.
-He too was interred in the family mausoleum.
+He too is interred in the family mausoleum.
 The Scofield mausoleum was used as a temporary resting place for assassinated president James A. Garfield in 1881 while the construction of his memorial was undertaken nearby.

 Scofield was the first Cleveland architect taken into membership in the American Institute of Architects.
 He was known to be a friend and golfing partner of John D. Rockefeller.